kendyl93/football-chat-client/Readme.md

 # todo:

+- Add unique keys to FlatList messages
+- Set userName in context to share it with other components => if needed implement redux
 - Make empty img responsive
 - Update navigation to have URL updated
 - Create user names and save it in the store